 8. Be more open, honest and authentic

-Company surveys don’t always provide the genuine, contextually appropriate feedback you want Instead, focus on gathering feedback one-on-one.
+Company surveys don’t always provide the genuine, contextually appropriate feedback you want.
+Instead, focus on gathering feedback one-on-one.
 During this process you want to make sure you are sharing the good, bad and ugly about your own skills with your employees.
-If you’re being honest and authentic about yourself – it will make them feel more relaxed and therefore offer more honest in response.
-Be humble and show you are human too, and break down any facade between managers and employees.
+If you’re being honest and authentic about yourself – it will make them feel more relaxed and therefore provide you with more open and honest feedback.
+Be humble and show you’re human too, and break down any facade between managers and employees.

 9. Follow up is critical

 How you decide to elicit employee feedback is not as important as following up on it.
 Once an employee has taken the time to give their opinion on a matter, they’ll be watching to see how you take this feedback on board.